MinhxNguyen7/agent-cv/README.md

    - Include configuration files such as `pyproject.toml`, `.env.example`, and `README.md`

 2. **Build interface functions:**
-   - Implement core functions in `agent_cv/tools/` for data loading, preprocessing, training, and evaluation
+   - Implement core action functions in `agent_cv/actions/` for dataset analysis, training, and evaluation
    - Implement data models in `agent_cv/models/` for communication and parsing
-   - Implement tool search with encoding for agent tool retrieval
+   - Implement action search with encoding for agent action retrieval

 3. **Implement agent components:**
    - Develop agent classes in `agent_cv/agents/` to orchestrate workflows and manage state